django-oscar/django-oscar/docs/source/key_questions.rst

 What availability messages are shown to customers?
 --------------------------------------------------

-Based on the stock information from a fulfilment partner, what messaging should be displayed on the site?
+Based on the stock information from a fulfillment partner, what messaging should be displayed on the site?

 * :doc:`recipes/how_to_configure_stock_messaging`